 Stop Focusing On Losing Weight

-Establishing healthy habits that fuel whole-body health, regardless of if they lead to a change in weight, is the key to gaining life instead of losing weight.
+Establishing healthy habits that fuel whole-body health, regardless of whether they lead to a change in weight, is the key to gaining life instead of losing weight.
 Instead of following fad diets, workouts, and trends, how about taking a couple of your habits and figuring out how you can improve them, one by one?

 When you stop focusing on losing weight, and instead, focus on gaining life, you can find health and happiness at every size, regardless of where you’re headed.
 There’s so much more than just fitting some societal standard when you focus on what truly makes you healthy and happy, from the inside out.